Do you have a social profile strategy?

 The social profile can do this for you, because it is on the front lines of the marketing war you are fighting.

 For example, your social profile is the first thing that is seen after someone reads your guest post on another blog.
 In this instance you are exposed to an audience that doesn’t know you.
 This is a split-second opportunity for them to judge you based on what you said versus how you look.

 Now, I realize that you’re probably not a person that judges people on sight alone, but a psychological study done on first impressions revealed that you don’t get a second chance to make that first impression.
 You can’t take the chance that everyone is as nice about this as you are.

 This is where the social profile comes in.
 I want to work from the perspective of someone that doesn’t know who you are and has possibly never seen your face before.

 These are opportunities that you can capitalize on.

-For instance, I am not a widely known person, so there is a chance that some of you have never seen nor heard of me before and you would possibly like to get to know me a little better.
+For instance, I am not a widely known person, so there is a chance that you have never seen or heard of me before and you would possibly like to get to know me a little better.